 Image: The Orange Suitcase

-Photo Credit: Amy Tucker, 2026
+Photo Credit: Amy Tucker, January 2026

 They arrive through the body.

-Identity as Process, Not Declaration
+Identity as Process, as Becoming

 Identity is often narrated as stable or cumulative, something we have rather than something we continuously do.
 Sociological and narrative scholars have long challenged this assumption, arguing that identity is formed through ongoing meaning-making, particularly at moments of transition (Giddens, 1991; Bruner, 2004).
 January 1, framed as a beginning, intensifies this process.